SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## cloning and copying

-the cloned/copied methods of Options/Results takes an Option‹&T› or <&mut T> or a Result<&T, E> or <&mut T, E> and returns an Option‹T› or Result<T, E> by cloning/copying
+the cloned/copied methods of Options/Results takes an Option‹＆T› or ‹＆mut T› or a Result‹＆T, E› or ‹＆mut T, E› and returns an Option‹T› or Result‹T, E› by cloning/copying

 ######## conversion

-Result<T, E>.ok() → Option‹T›
+Result‹T, E›.ok() → Option‹T›

 ######## ? operator